bixb922/crank-organ/README.md

 How is this solution used?

+Once the hardware is build (see hardware plans in the doc-hardware folder), install the software, and put your MIDI files in the tunelib folder of the PC.
+You can add more information such as title to the music.

+You control the order of the tunes with the cell phone.
 You select tunes to play by tapping on them on the tunelist page on the cell phone.

 There are several ways to select tunes to be played: